 Free style.
 This means that the style is left to the discretion of the competitor.
 When finishing, the swimmer may touch the wall with any part of his body.
 Touching with his hand is not obligatory.
-The competitors are not allowed to take advantage of the bottom of the pool for passing an obstacle.

 Crossing the timing equipment in order to leave the pool is forbidden and will be penalized.